web-platform-dx/web-features-explorer/README.md

 The website is deployed to production using [GitHub Pages](https://pages.github.com/).

-The static HTML pages are generated into the `docs` directory, which is the directory that GitHub Pages uses by default to serve the website.
+The static HTML pages are generated on the [gh-pages branch](https://github.com/web-platform-dx/web-features-explorer/tree/gh-pages).

 ### Automatic updates

-The website is automatically updated every day by using a GitHub Actions script found in `.github/workflows/generate-site.yaml`.
-This action updates the dependencies, runs the build script, and pushes the changes to the `main` branch, which then triggers the deployment to GitHub Pages.
+The website is automatically updated on every push to the main branch by using a GitHub Actions script found in `.github/workflows/generate-site.yaml`.

+The dependencies are also automatically updated every day by using the GitHub Actions script in `.github/workflows/bump-deps.yaml`.